George Ndaira: Coaching career

 Ndaira captain-coached the Kurri-Kurri Bulldogs, who played in the local Newcastle Rugby League competition.
 He began this role in 2012 and lasted for two years.

-In 2014, Ndaira became an assistant coach for the Newcastle Knights New South Wales Cup team.
+In 2014, Ndaira became an assistant coach for the Newcastle Knights NSW Cup team.
 He remained there until the end of 2016.
 In 2017, he joined the Newtown Jets as their assistant coach, and stayed there until the end of 2021.

 In 2022, he became the coach for the Cronulla Sutherland Sharks Jersey Flegg Cup (under 21's) team.